matthieu-bt/business-guide/source/account/signatureusage.rst

 The CSV document will contain the following information:
   - **User** – member's e-mail address or an API
-  - **Cost centre** –  cost centre within your business.
-Available only to Skribble Enterprise customers with an active single sign-on (this column will be empty if not specified by your company).
+  - **Cost centre** –  cost centre within your business*
   - **Self SES, AES and QES** – number of signatures made by members
   - **Invited SES, AES and QES** – number of signatures made by the signatories who were invited to sign by the members of your Skribble Business

+    *Available only to Skribble Enterprise customers with an active single sign-on (this column will be empty if not specified by your company).

 ..
 NOTE::
   If you want to assign a cost centre to a member of your business and display it in a CSV document, we kindly ask you to get in touch with our team at support@skribble.com.
 We will be happy to assist you.